Vakihito/Face-extraction/README.md

 ---
 ## Overview

-In this project I did a sistem for sentiment classification in vídeos.
+In this project I made a sistem for sentiment classification in vídeos.

 In order to do this I did the following steps:
  1. Image Feature Extraction - since we could not use CNN's we used SIFT descriptors in conjunction with k-means in order to generate the bag-of-visual-words.